 Who is my advisor?/How do I make an appointment to see an advisor?

-The Department posts a list of advisors assigned to majors and minors on the Department Office door (LARTS Room 350).
-Please consult this list and email your advisor for an appointment.
+Your advisor can be found in your COIN account.
 Please keep in mind that the earliest appointment will be 24 hours after you put in the request and some appointments may take a week to schedule.
 Prepare yourself prior to your meeting with your advisor, check availability of courses that interest you, download the Major Requirement Sheet and bring it with you.

 Students are required to track their progress and to complete all degree requirements as described in the Catalogue.